K-HUB-art/Class-Object/README.md

 # Class-Object
-How class and object work in public, private, prototype, constructor &amp; destructor
+How class and object work in public, private, prototype, constructor & deconstructor with void function